jing-1strategy/flaskblog/README.md

-# This is a test.
+# Deploy AWS Code Pipeline using Mu.
-# This is another test.
+This repository is a sample application for deploying the AWS code pipeline using [mu](https://github.com/stelligent/mu).